 I don’t remember now where I first heard this phrase.
-It was a long time ago though.
+I know it was a long time ago, in any case.
 I remember figuring out what it meant from the context in which I heard it.
-Recently, I heard it again but the context wasn’t quite as obvious and so I wanted to be sure I was right about my impression of what this saying meant.
+Recently, I heard it again, but the context wasn’t quite as obvious, and so I wanted to be sure I was right about my impression of what this saying meant.
 I did a little research and found —

 “I’ve got your six” means “I’ve got your back” and comes from the Fighter Pilot’s Clock references – 12 O’clock is in front, 6 O’clock is in back.

 Note that if I “have your back,” then you’re still in front.
-You still have the lead.
-My purpose is to make sure nothing unexpected is happening out of your eyesight, it’s not to take or do your job.
+You are still in the lead.
+My purpose is to make sure nothing unexpected is happening out of your eyesight; it’s not to take or do your job.
 Together, we complete the task with fewer surprises.
 And if our whole organization has this attitude, then we have a safe, collaborative environment where all can flourish.

 [Lightly edited in 9/2020 for our new website.]